OntimizeWeb/docs/_docs/15-service.md

 {% include base_path %}
 {% include toc %}

-This section describes how **OntimizeWeb** use
+This section describes the **OntimizeWeb** services an how to extend them to add or modify its functionality.

-Services are used for fetching and saving data, sharing data between different parts of the application

- This services allows you

 ## Ontimize services